 The core vaccinations are those vaccines that are given to all dogs.
 Rabies is a core vaccine.
 The other core vaccines include:

-At your pet's Omaha veterinary clinic, we administer all the core vaccines to puppies and adult dogs as needed.
+At All Creatures Veterinary Clinic we administer all the core vaccines to puppies and adult dogs as needed.

-Non-core vaccines include Borrelia burgdorferi, Bordetella bronchiseptica and Leptospira bacteria.
+Non-core vaccines include include Lyme’s disease, Canine Influenza, and Leptospirosis.
 These vaccinations are given to pets based on their need.
 We only recommend these vaccines for pets who are at high-risk for these illnesses.
 If we determine that your pet could benefit from a non-core vaccination, we'll tell you during upcoming pet exams.

 Side effects from puppy and dog vaccinations are usually mild.
 Your puppy or dog may become lethargic, achy or irritable for a day after the vaccination.
 If your pet displays more serious side effects, contact your pet's veterinarian in Omaha right away.

-As your pet's Omaha veterinarian, we offer dog and puppy vaccines and pet exams to our patients.
-To make an appointment for pet vaccinations in Omaha, contact us today at 402-399-8224.
+At All Creatures Veterinary Clinic we offer dog and puppy vaccines and pet exams to our patients.
+To make an appointment for pet vaccinations, contact us today at 402-399-8224.